In the

 call 'em A, B, C, and D, and we find that A is better than B, and B is better

-than C, then it follows that A is also better than C.
+than C, then it follows that A is also better than D.

 of baluns, cables, etc., taken into account?
 How carefully was the

-measurement equipment calibrated?
-What units were the cited gain numbers
+manufacturer's instrument calibrated?
+What was the instrument's precision?
+And, in particular, what units were cited gain numbers

 minimize the error contribution from time variant environmental conditions.